apotheon/CopyfreeWorks/README.md

 information in some entries, for instance, and sometimes linkrot causes problems for some works in the list.

-## Cautionary Notes

-* Adhere to our YAML formatting style.
-Otherwise, we will ask you to correct it, and/or end up spending extra time reformatting it ourselves.

-* Have patience.
-Sometimes it takes a little while for us to fill in the blanks in any incomplete submissions (e.g. anything that includes only the website and license reference addresses), or sometimes to investigate the project sufficiently well to verify that all the submitted information conforms to internal CI standards.

-* This project may or may not be preserved for posterity when it becomes obsolete.
-See more on that later in this README.

 ## Problems/Requests

 Feel free to use the issue tracker for this project if you have concerns or